In the USA, trade secrets are protected by the following:

 Trade Secret Litigation Continues to Rise

-Trade secrets are often core to a business’ financial viability, if not its success, and rank among a company’s most valuable assets.
-Well-known examples include the formula for Coca-Cola, Google’s search algorithm and McDonald's secret sauce recipe, none of which enjoys patent, copyright or trade mark protection; rather, each is a protected trade secret.
-A trade secret enjoys significant advantages over the other forms of IP protections in that disclosure is not required and the “secret” can be protected forever.
+Trade secrets are often core to a business’ economic viability, if not its success, and rank among a company’s most valuable assets; put another way, they are often a company’s “crown jewels”.
+Well-known examples include the formula for Coca-Cola, Google’s search algorithm, and the secret sauce recipe of McDonald's.
+None of these examples enjoy patent, copyright or trade mark protection – rather, each is a protected trade secret.
+A trade secret enjoys significant advantages over the other forms of IP protections in that disclosure is not required and the “secret” can be protected for an unlimited period.
 While many of the big IP litigation battles historically involved patent challenges, that is no longer the case today.
-Companies such as Facebook, Amazon, Peloton and Motorola (to name a few) are or have been involved in costly trade secret litigation.
+Companies such as Meta (formerly Facebook), Amazon, Peloton and Motorola (to name a few) are or have been involved in costly trade secret litigation.

-While trade secret claims were historically brought in state courts, since the 2016 passage of the federal Defend Trade Secrets Act (DTSA), which created a federal cause of action for trade secret theft, claims are now routinely brought in the federal courts.
-Over the past two years, nearly 2,000 new cases alleging trade secret misappropriation have been filed in federal court.
+This litigation in the trade secret space cut across a wide swathe of industries ranging from cannabis to fashion and retail, e-commerce and consumer products.
+Historically, trade secret claims had been brought in state courts, but since the 2016 passage of the federal Defend Trade Secrets Act (DTSA) which created a federal cause of action for trade secret theft, claims are now routinely brought in the federal courts.

 On the recovery side, successful plaintiffs in trade secret cases have continued to see courts award substantial damage awards.
-For example, Motorola obtained an award of more than USD764 million (which was later reduced by USD200 million) and a case in New York saw an award of more than USD850 million.
-If nothing else, 2020 proved that the damages that can and are being awarded for trade secret claims remain staggering.
+While most claims are resolved prior to trial, federal court trade secret claims over the past five years have resulted in jury verdicts amounting to just under USD1 billion.
+If nothing else, the past few years serve as a stark reminder that the damages that are being awarded for trade secret claims remain staggering.

 New technologies present new challenges to trade secret protection

-Since early 2020, many businesses have transitioned to a remote working environment and have gone virtual.
-Zoom and other videoconferencing technologies have emerged as the new primary vehicle for communications both internally at companies and in their external relations with third parties.
+Since early 2020, many businesses have transitioned to working environments that involve remote working or hybrid models combining in-office and remote opportunities.
+Video-conferencing technologies (such as Zoom and Microsoft Teams) have emerged as the new primary vehicle for communications, both internally at companies and in their external relations with third parties.
 This shift has significant implications for how companies protect their trade secret information.

 The federal statute provides for a three-year statute of limitation for a trade secret claim.
-Various states allow four or even five years within which a claim must be brought.
-However, the crucial inquiry relates to when the statute of limitation begins to run.
+While certain states allow four or even five years within which a claim must be brought, most states enforce a three-year statute of limitation.
+Regardless of the length of time to assert a claim, the most critical issue relates to when the statute of limitation begins to run.

-The law says that a claim arises when the injured party has actual notice of the potential misappropriation of its trade secret or when that party should have discovered the misappropriation through the exercise of reasonable diligence.
-Put another way, when would a reasonable person investigate whether his or her trade secrets had been stolen?
+If a company believes that its trade secrets have been misappropriated, it potentially forfeits its trade secret protection unless it acts to protect its trade secrets.
+The law says that a claim arises when the injured party has actual notice of the potential misappropriation of its trade secret, or when that party should have discovered the misappropriation through the exercise of reasonable diligence.
+In other words, when would a reasonable person investigate whether their trade secrets had been stolen?

 At least one court has held that the statute of limitations may begin to run when a company warns a former employee that the disclosing of its trade secrets to a new employer would constitute a crime.
-Other courts have noted that, in the context of a failed business transaction, inquiry notice exists when one party fails to return the other’s confidential information according to the terms of a non-disclosure agreement signed by the parties.
-In many cases, the question of when a statute of limitation begins to run will continue to be a major source of dispute in 2021.
+Other courts have noted that, in the context of a failed business transaction, an enquiry notice exists when one party fails to return the other’s confidential information according to the terms of a non-disclosure agreement that the parties signed.
+The question of when a statute of limitation begins to run is likely to continue to be a major source of dispute in 2022.

 The question as to when the trade secret theft occurred is important for other reasons as well.
-For example, one change brought by the 2016 federal legislation was that trade secret misappropriation can constitute a predicate act under the Racketeer Influenced and Corrupt Organizations (RICO) statute.
+For example, one change brought by the 2016 federal legislation was that trade secret misappropriation can constitute a predicate act under the RICO statute.
 To qualify, a plaintiff must show that the trade secret theft occurred after 11 May 2016 – the date that the DTSA was enacted.

 Where exactly did the theft occur?

-The DTSA was enacted as part of the response to the theft of trade secrets by Chinese companies and other foreign actors.
-Moreover, in the USA, courts have recently held that a civil action under the DTSA can arise from wrongful conduct occurring completely outside the USA.
-The only catch is that the wrongful activities have some nexus with activities that took place within the USA.
+DTSA was enacted as a part of the response to the theft of trade secrets by Chinese companies and other foreign actors.
+Moreover, in the USA, courts have recently held that a civil action under DTSA can arise from wrongful conduct occurring completely outside the USA.
+The only catch is that the wrongful activities have some nexus with activities that took place within the country.

-Steps taken to maintain confidentiality of information can have implications for trade secret litigation years later
+Steps taken to maintain information as confidential can have implications for trade secret litigation years down the road

-The DTSA and various state statutes require a trade secret owner to take “reasonable measures” to protect its trade secret information.
-What constitutes “reasonable measures” is not defined, and the actions that a company takes to protect its trade secret information upfront can impact the likelihood of a successful trade secret claim years later.
+The DTSA and various state statutes require that a trade secret owner take “reasonable measures” to protect its trade secret information.
+What constitutes “reasonable measures” is not defined, and the actions that a company takes to protect its trade secret information up front can impact the likelihood of a successful trade secret claim years later.

-Coca-Cola is widely known for the efforts it undertakes to maintain the secrecy of its formula for its popular soft drink, but this is not the benchmark for what is required.
+Coca-Cola is widely known for the efforts it undertakes to maintain secrecy of the formula for its popular soft drink, but this is not the benchmark for what is required.

-Whether or not a company has undertaken “reasonable measures” to protect its confidential information is necessarily a fact-based inquiry; in all likelihood, this will continue to be a hotly litigated issue in trade secret litigation in 2021.
+Whether or not a company has undertaken “reasonable measures” to protect its confidential information is necessarily a fact-based enquiry; in all likelihood, this will continue to be a hot issue in trade secret litigation in 2022.

-Trade secret claims involve large potential actual and punitive damages
+Trade secret claims may involve large actual and punitive damages

 In addition to increases in the number of cases being filed, the recoveries in trade secret claims for successful plaintiffs continue to be significant.
 This is often true whether the recovery results from settlement or comes in the form of a verdict after a full-blown trial.
-Reported decisions in state and federal courts evidence damage awards of up to eight or nine figures.
+Reported decisions in state and federal courts evidence damage awards in the eight and nine figure range.
 Sometimes these include punitive damages, while at other times they do not.

-A couple of other trends are worth watching.
 A common defence raised in trade secret cases is "unclean hands".
-In asserting this defence, a defendant seeks to shift the inquiry away from the alleged misappropriation toward the complaining party’s conduct in order to invalidate a claim.
+In asserting this defence, a defendant seeks to shift the enquiry away from the alleged misappropriation toward the complaining party’s conduct in order to invalidate a claim.
 For example, employees often access their social media accounts from work computers or other devices.
-Employers routinely monitor such access but, depending on how employers monitor this information and what they do with it, the facts can give rise to an "unclean hands" affirmative defence.
-As always, in investigating potential trade secret misappropriation, a company needs to consider the implications of its actions on any potential lawsuit.
+Employers routinely monitor such access but, depending on how employers monitor this information and what they do with it, the facts can give rise to an unclean hands affirmative defence.
+As always, in investigating potential trade secret misappropriation, a company needs to consider the implications of its actions on its potential lawsuit.

 Another issue is the interplay between patents and trade secrets.
-At least one recent case held that a plaintiff lacked standing to pursue trade secret claims because the alleged trade secrets were “extinguished” by the publication of patent applications involving the same technology.
-Other recent cases address the question of whether ownership or inventorship of a patent has an impact on the ownership of a trade secret.
+At least one case held that a plaintiff lacked standing to pursue trade secret claims because the alleged trade secrets were “extinguished” by the publication of patent applications involving the same technology.
+Other cases address the question of whether ownership or inventorship of a patent impact on ownership of a trade secret.

 Trade secrets remain essential to the competitive success and financial viability of many businesses.
 Claims alleging trade secret misappropriation are likely to continue to rise.
 Companies would be well advised to examine their policies and procedures regarding their confidential information and the protections in place to maintain that information in confidence.
 Looking at these issues on the front end can lead to increased success on the back end if a claim needs to be pursued.